intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 In contrast, the Internet of Things (IoT) has not yet seen the emergence of a natural role for representing the needs of the end user.
 Perhaps as a result of this, that ecosystem and its users face serious challenges.

 We should also create explicit roles for users in our protocols where appropriate, and respect them.
-For example, {{?I-D.nottingham-rfc7320bis}} gives guidlines on how specifications should extend URIs, in order to preserve their owners' control over them.

 ## Designing for Positive User Outcomes